 This article isn't about rights issues, however.
-It is about how at its core, the story of the relationship between the personalities of The Hulk and Bruce Banner is ignored for the MCU.
-In order to understand this we have to talk about what The Incredible Hulk is really about.
+It is about how at its core, the story of the relationship between the personalities of The Hulk and Bruce Banner are ignored by the MCU.
+In order to understand this, we have to talk about what The Incredible Hulk is really about.

 The Hulk As Anti-hero

 The Marvel comics of the early 1960s were an attempt to revive superheroes after they had all but died out in the 1950s.
 As a result, Stan Lee and the various writers and artists who worked with him always strived to "break the rules" of superheroes in some way when they created a new character.
 The Hulk might have been their boldest experiment.
 He was basically a take on Dr. Jekyll and Mr. Hyde.
 After being grey in his first issue, he was switched to having a green and purple pallet.
 This is interesting because Marvel favored primary colors for their heroes, and reserved the colors of green and purple for their villains.
 Nearly every Marvel villain from the 60s had a green and/or purple costume.